 Because hey, from a security analyst’s point of view, this is anything but OK.
 I get questions about patches in a partially deployed state all the time, so I figured I’d write about it.
 Here’s what I do when security updates fail to apply with this error.

 Usually when people ask me this question, they just want me to assure them the system isn’t vulnerable, call it a false positive, and move on with life.

 I could do that, but I would be wrong.
 That’s called malpractice.
 If the vulnerable component is still on the system, then the system is still vulnerable.
-An exploit for the vulnerability might need more than one component, but it also might not.
-You can test it in the lab, or you can just fix the problem.
+An exploit for the vulnerability might need more than one component, but it probably doesn’t.
+You can test it in the lab, but your exploit may not be as good as the exploits the bad guys have.
+So that doesn’t reassure me, as an experienced vulnerability management professional.
+Or you can just fix the problem.
 It’s faster to just fix the problem.
 Actually we usually end up spending more time talking about the problem than it takes to fix the problem.
 Here’s how.

 The update is already installed on this system error

 When I ran the update, I got an error message that said the update is already installed on the system.
 My go-to fix, rebooting the system a couple of times, didn’t help.
 And redeploying the patch from our automated deployment system didn’t help either.
 You should always try the easiest fixes first, of course.

 I had executives asking about this update due to ransomware scares, so I pulled a rabbit out of my old bag of tricks to get the patch down.
 A decade ago I was a patching whiz and some of those old tricks still work.

 The answer was to run the command to extract the update so I could bypass the check.
 To do that, you run the executable from the command prompt with the switch /extract and the name of a subdirectory to extract to.